mignonjia/ProteinChat/README.md

 ## Introduction
 - ProteinChat is a versatile, multi-modal large language model designed to predict protein functions from amino acid sequences.
 - ProteinChat works in a similar way as ChatGPT.
 Users upload a protein sequence and ask various questions about this protein.
 ProteinChat will answer these questions in a multi-turn, interactive manner.
-- The ProteinChat system consists of a protein sequence encoder (based on [xTrimoGLM](https://arxiv.org/abs/2401.06199)), a large language model (LLM), and an adaptor.
+- The ProteinChat system consists of a protein encoder, a large language model (LLM), and an adaptor.
 The protein encoder takes a protein sequence as input and learns a representation for this protein.
 The adaptor transforms the protein representation produced by the protein encoder  into another  representation that is acceptable to the  LLM.
 The LLM takes the representation transformed by the adaptor and users' questions about this protein as inputs and generates answers.
 All these components are trained end-to-end.
+We use [esm2_t33_650M_UR50D](https://github.com/facebookresearch/esm) as the protein encoder in this github repo.
+Note that in our paper, we use [xTrimoPGLM-1B](https://arxiv.org/abs/2401.06199) as the protein encoder, which can give better performance on the prediction tasks.
 - To train ProteinChat, we designed (protein, prompt, answer) triples from the functions and keywords from Swiss-Prot dataset, resulting in 522,966 proteins and 1.5 million Q&A pairs.

 ![overview](fig/workflow.png)